Ustekinumab

 • Difficulty injecting yourself

 If you are struggling with the injections, you might prefer to try a treatment you can take by mouth or have through a drip in hospital.
-Or you could ask your IBD team if they can arrange for a nurse to give you your injections at home.
+Or you could ask your IBD team if there is an option for you to be given injections at home.

 Do not stop taking ustekinumab without discussing it with your IBD team.

 If ustekinumab is no longer the best treatment for you, your IBD team should discuss other treatment options with you.
-You should consider the potential benefits, possible risks, and the goals of your treatment together.
+You should consider the possible benefits and risks, and the goals of your treatment together.

 If you are on steroids when you start ustekinumab, you might be able to gradually stop them if you respond well to treatment.
 Your IBD team will advise you about this.